Zeppily/Softala-Version-Checker/README.md

 ## Scheduler

-Currently there is a scheduler to automate the pross on a desired time.
+Currently there is a scheduler to automate the process on a desired time.
 This feature is currently hard coded and can be modified in the code.
 See Softala-Version-Checker/Backend/api/index.js